d-bl/MAE-gf/docs/misca.md

 <p style="clear: both"></p>

 ## 3 paired star
 There are several ways of making three-paired joins.
 As Groundforge does not do real three-paired joins, we decomposed the join in several 2-paired joins, and show approximately how the stitch looks like.
 We would like to thank Gibritte for inspiring us.
-She noticed, that you can make a star-join on the fish-scheme!
+She discovered, that you can make a star-join on the fish-scheme!
 Please click on the picture of the join you wish to see.
 * Star
 [![p-3pr-st-h]][t-3pr-st-h] [![p-3pr-st-v]][t-3pr-st-v]
 * Triangle